 What We Do

-Squamish is the Outdoor Recreation Capital of Canada.
-This title, close proximity to Vancouver and an almost unlimited number of backcountry activities, creates unequaled conditions for a high incidence of backcountry emergencies.
-When someone goes missing or if a rescue must be conducted, members of Squamish Search and Rescue provide the technical and emergency medical skills required to reach, treat and remove injured or distressed people from the backcountry.
+Squamish is known as the “Outdoor Recreation Capital of Canada” for a reason.
+This title, along with close proximity to Vancouver and an almost unlimited number of backcountry activities creates unrivaled conditions for a high incidence of backcountry emergencies.
+Whether we are tasked with finding lost hikers or rescuing stranded or injured outdoor enthusiasts, members of Squamish Search and Rescue are highly trained in the technical and emergency medical skills required to reach, treat and remove injured or distressed people from the backcountry.

 Who We Are